Jon Gruden would eliminate instant replay from the NFL, and he isn’t alone

 [ NFL won’t have 15-yard limit on defensive pass interference ]

 It doesn’t help that two of the NFL’s former heads of officiating now instantly analyze and critique calls for Fox.
 That, and the added scrutiny from New York, has turned game officials overly cautious, as Carroll pointed out.
-An overturned call on a touchdown during a December Bills-Patriots game caused Fox’s Mike Pereira, one of those former heads of officiating, to note how “irritating” it is to have people in Park Avenue breaking down calls and undermining officials who are on location around the country.
+An overturned call on a touchdown during a December Buffalo Bills-New England Patriots game caused Fox’s Mike Pereira, one of those former heads of officiating, to note how “irritating” it is to have people in Park Avenue breaking down calls and undermining officials who are on location around the country.

 “Regarding the Buffalo no touchdown, nothing [is] more irritating to an official than to make a great call and then someone in a suit in an office in New York incorrectly reverses it,” he tweeted.
 “It is more and more obvious that there isn’t a standard for staying with the call on the field.”